deeplearning4j/deeplearning4j/understandingRBMs.md

 To the RBM, each image is nothing more than a collection of pixels that it must classify.
 The only way to classify images is by their features, distinguishing characteristics of the pixels; i.e. dark hues and light lined up along edges, curves, corners, peaks and intersections — in short, the stuff that handwritten numerals and their backgrounds are made of, their constituent parts.

-As it iterates over MNIST, an RBM is fed one numeral-image at a time *without knowing what it is*.In a sense, the RBM is behind a veil of ignorance, and its entire purpose is to learn what numeral it is dealing with behind the veil by randomly sampling pixels from the numeral’s unseen image, and testing which ones lead it to correctly identify the number.
+As it iterates over MNIST, an RBM is fed one numeral-image at a time *without knowing what it is*.
+In a sense, the RBM is behind a veil of ignorance, and its entire purpose is to learn what numeral it is dealing with behind the veil by randomly sampling pixels from the numeral’s unseen image, and testing which ones lead it to correctly identify the number.
 (There is a benchmark dataset that knows the answers, and against which the RBM in training contrasts its own, provisional conclusions.)

 Each time the RBM guesses wrong, it’s told to go back and try again, until it discovers the pixels that best indicate the numeral they’re a part of.